Sebastian Janikowski: 2008 season

 On September 28, 2008, Janikowski unsuccessfully attempted a 76-yard field goal against the San Diego Chargers into the heavy wind right before halftime.
 This is presumed to be the longest attempt in NFL history; though the league keeps no such records on attempts, the longest known attempts previous to this were 74 yard attempts by Mark Moseley and Joe Danelo in 1979.
 On October 19, 2008, Janikowski broke his own Raiders team record, making a 57-yard field goal in overtime to defeat the New York Jets, 16–13, the longest overtime field goal in NFL history.
+In the 2008 season, he converted 25 of 26 extra point attempts and 24 of 30 field goal attempts.

+2009 season

-On December 27, 2009, he again broke his own team record by kicking a 61-yard field goal against the Cleveland Browns before halftime.
-On December 26, 2010, Janikowski converted a 59-yard field goal in the second quarter of a home game against the Indianapolis Colts making him the second player with two 59+ yard field goals (Morten Andersen).
+On December 27, 2009, he again broke his own team record by kicking a 61-yard field goal against the Cleveland Browns before halftime making him the second player with two 59+ yard field goals (Morten Andersen).
 On January 3, 2010, he reached his 1,000th career point with a 39-yard field goal against the Baltimore Ravens.
+In the 2009 season, he converted all 17 extra point attempts and 26 of 29 field goal attempts.
+In February 2010, Janikowski extended his contract with the Raiders for $16 million over the next four years, including $9 million in guaranteed money, again making him the highest paid placekicker in NFL history.

+2010 season

+In Week 7 of the 2010 season, in a 59–14 win over the Denver Broncos, he converted all eight extra point attempts for a single-game career high.
+On December 26, 2010, Janikowski converted a 59-yard field goal in the second quarter of a home game against the Indianapolis Colts In the 2010 season, he converted all 43 extra point attempts and 33 of 41 field goal attempts.
+His 33 field goal conversions tied for the NFL lead in the 2010 season.

+2011 season

 On September 12, 2011, as a rainy first half against the Denver Broncos came to a close, Janikowski made a 63-yard field goal and tied the NFL record set by Tom Dempsey in 1970 and previously tied by Jason Elam (1998) and afterwards by David Akers (2012), but which was subsequently broken by Matt Prater of the Denver Broncos (64 yards), Justin Tucker of the Baltimore Ravens (67 yards), and Cam Little of the Jacksonville Jaguars (68 yards).
 On November 27, 2011, in a game against the Chicago Bears, he made 6 field goals of 40, 47, 42, 19, 37, and 44 yards to break the team record of most field goals in a single game.
 He attempted a record-breaking 65-yard field goal on December 18, 2011, against the Detroit Lions, but Ndamukong Suh blocked it to end the game.

-In 2011 Janikowski received an invite to the Pro Bowl and earned second-team All-Pro honors.
+In 2011, Janikowski received an invite to the Pro Bowl and earned second-team All-Pro honors.
+In the 2011 season, he converted all 36 extra point attempts and 31 of 35 field goal attempts.